Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

             if not result:
                 raise HTTPException(status_code=404, detail="User not found")
   - Also move up where you check if the user exists or not in sell by card name before checking their quantity; The not enough cards exception might be caused by the user not existing/bad input
   - In cards.py, the sell_card_by_name endpoint allows selling cards that are currently in decks.
 This could lead to invalid decks where users have decks containing cards they no longer own.
-The endpoint should either prevent selling cards that are in decks or remove the cards from decks when sold. (need to be addressed)
+The endpoint should either prevent selling cards that are in decks or remove the cards from decks when sold.
+  - In sell by card name, it might be helpful to tell the user how many of that card they own in the exception itself since they can’t see the printed outputs
+  - In both sell card by name and get card by name when raising the error for card not found, it would be good to also include a sentence about how the name should be formatted (capitalized) because passing in the card name with all lowercase letters means that no card_id is returned

 ### cards.py has been updated for the above review comments